 Lake Champlain Live! is a program on the R/V Melosira which offers elementary, middle, and high school students and teachers the opportunity to learn first-hand about the study of limnology and to collect their own data on Lake Champlain with the aid of professional educators and lab research staff.

 The R/V Melosira is available for charter to groups or individuals for research, education, or other functions.
-The rate to use the Melosira is $160/hour.
+View our boat usage fees.
 Please contact Captain Kirstin Collins for more information.

 Captain Kirstin Collins